Notified resource consents

 We process almost all resource consent applications without the need to notify the public.

-If your project is likely to have adverse environmental effects, or to affect people, we will:
+If your project is likely to have adverse effects on the environment or people, we will:

 - notify those directly affected (limited notification), or